VikParuchuri/zero_to_gpt/README.md

 # Course Outline

+## 0. Introduction

+Get an overview of the course and what we'll learn.
+Includes some math and NumPy fundamentals you'll need for deep learning.

+- Lesson: Read the intro (coming soon)

 ## 1. Gradient Descent

 Gradient descent is how neural networks train their parameters to match the data.
 It's the "learning" part of deep learning.